 I'm not going to look that up.
 I want to but I won't.
 Go on.
 You do it, you know you want to.
 I'll be here while you do.

 Back already?
-Ok.
+Okay.
 While Hitler's personal astrologer was sent to Buchenwald, another astrologer, Louis de Wohl fled Germany to the UK.
 There he became Churchill's astrologer and advised the Allied strategy.
-The implication, though, is that he knew what the German astrologers were telling Hitler, and thus gave an insight into what Hitler would do, which is a little different from saying he won the war because he knew Mercury was in Aquarius or whatever.
-Apparently, he also predicted the death of the elderly, sickly Roosevelt.
+The implication, though, is that he knew what the German astrologers were telling Hitler, and thus gave an insight into what Hitler would do.
+This is a little different from saying he won the war because he knew Mercury was in Aquarius or whatever.
+Apparently, he also predicted the death of the elderly, sickly Franklin Roosevelt.
 Oh, and he predicted the Hiroshima bomb, although that probably didn't impress Churchill much.
 Think he probably knew.

 The end of WWII footage, and we're looking at a portrait of JFK.
 Ad break!